Stephen-ODriscoll/PlutoUtils/docs/locale.md

 ## locale.hpp

 #### PLUTO_LOCALE_DEFAULT_LOCALE
 Define this macro to be a **std::locale**.
 Sets the default locale.
-Defaults to "". "" means system locale.
+Defaults to "" which means system locale.

 #### get_c_locale()
 Returns a reference to a local static **std::locale** for the c locale.